roblox-linux-wrapper/roblox-linux-wrapper/README.md

 Roblox Linux Wrapper is very volatile, and updates are released very often, so please check for updates frequently.

 ### `.deb` & `.rpm`
-* Note the version you have installed
+* Note the version you have installed.
 * If the version present here is newer, download it and install it via your package manager's GUI.
 * If you have enabled an RPM repository or Personal Package Archive (PPA), updates to the wrapper will come with system updates automatically.

-### from source
+### from Git source
-* Open a terminal, change to the directory you installed
+* Open a terminal, change to the directory you installed.
-* Run `git pull` inside the terminal while in that directory
+* Run `git pull` inside the terminal while in that directory.

 ## Questions and Answers